What Is Gain In Audio?

 What is Gain in Audio

-So how it works is when you plug in your guitar, the signals from it reach the preamp, where the preamp boosts the signal.
+So how it works is when you plug in your guitar, the signals from it reach the preamp, where the preamp boosts the signal path.
 After that, the preamp transfers the signal to the second stage, the power amp, which gets boosted further and made loud.

 Your gain knob is associated with the preamp, while the volume knob is associated with the power amp.